 The vessel should be stationary when deploying the SeaQuest.
-The floats allow the SeaQuest to remain afloat while stationary, which simplifies the deployment and retrieval, allowing the hoisting line and bridle to be disconnected from the frame in a controlled manner before the vessel is underway.
+The floats allow the SeaQuest to remain near the surface while stationary, which simplifies the deployment and retrieval, allowing the hoisting line and bridle to be disconnected from the frame in a controlled manner before the vessel is underway.